 Federal assistance to provide relief for homeowners

-The Homeowner Assistance Fund (HAF) is a new federal program to help homeowners impacted by COVID-19 catch up on their overdue bills and remain in their homes.
+The Homeowner Assistance Fund (HAF) is a federal program to help homeowners impacted by COVID-19 catch up on their overdue bills and remain in their homes.
 A large majority of states are running this program through their state’s housing finance agency (HFA).
 States and U.S territories will administer a total of $9.961 billion, subject to Treasury Department guidance.
-Depending on availability and usage of funds, this mortgage assistance program is expected to be available through September 2025.

 Who receives and administers the funds?